FullStackForger/fs-zeromq-examples/pub-sub-push-pull-distributor/README.md

 node consumer-client.js
 ```

-> It is important you run `Distributor-client` before you run `service-client`
+> Start other services before starting `consumer-client`

-Run `Distributor-client` as the last service to keep PUB-SUB connection in sync.
+Run Distributor as the last service to keep PUB-SUB connection in sync.
 Otherwise, Distributor will publish messages and because of missing subscribers they will be dropped.

 If have similar architecture in production order of starting services doesn't really matter.